 Gyms are full of CEOs and other successful people working with their personal trainers.
 Others get up early and out for a jog.
 In what might be considered the most important position in the world, we see this.
 Can you remember an American president who you did not see on TV out jogging with a gaggle of Secret Service agents?

-Starting the day with limitless energy that exercise promotes sets the stage for a busy and powerful day.
+Starting the day with energy that exercise promotes sets the stage for a busy and powerful day.
 If one of a person’s main goals in life is to make more money, it makes sense that it is beneficial to have more physical energy to do the daily tasks necessary to build sources of wealth.

 Add to that the mental energy that can be used to develop innovative ways to handle the many challenges that every entrepreneur faces throughout the day, and it becomes obvious how the increased energy that results from a high level of personal fitness contributes to the ability to accumulate wealth.

-Back in the 1970s, John Malloy did pioneering research on the how a person’s looks might be related to their overall success.
+Back in the 1970s, John Malloy did pioneering research on how a person’s looks might be related to their overall success.
 But we all know that the right clothing looks all wrong on the wrong body.
 In the same study quoted above by the executive search company, when asked about obesity, 75 percent of the executives surveyed said that being overweight is a “serious career impediment.”

 When it comes to women, the necessity of looking good may be even more significant.
 An article from Reuters reported on a survey of female professionals, senior managers, and business owners by PINK Magazine and Corset Personal Styling.